Equinnax711/Danny-s-Diner-Case-Study/README.md

 Steps:
 - Create an intermediate table.
 - LEFT JOIN the members table onto the sales table through the customer_id column to bring the join_date column over.
-- Use WHERE to filter out all transactions that happened after customers became members.
+- Use WHERE to filter out all transactions that happened before customers became members.
 - Use DENSE_RANK() along with PARTITION BY to rank the transaction dates by ASCENDING order_date within each subset of unique customer_id.

 Intermediate Table: